-- You can purchase ISBNs from Bowker, the US ISBN Agency (myidentifiers.com).
+- You can purchase ISBNs from Bowker, YOU own the ISBN.
+The US ISBN Agency can be located at (myidentifiers.com).
 Check their website for current pricing.

 - You can purchase ISBNs through your IngramSpark account, for $85 each, when setting up your book and you will own the ISBN.
 ISBNs purchased through IngramSpark are non-refundable.

 - Obtain a free ISBN from IngramSpark when setting up your new title.
 Please note the following stipulations when using the free ISBN:

 - The imprint will be listed as Indy Pub

 - Any title with a free ISBN must be placed in our wholesale distribution program